 - How do you treat yourself when you have this thought?

-Then, you should try to perceive reality without the distortions that are caused by the stressful thought, and consider how you would feel without that thought, by asking:
+Then, you should try to perceive reality without the distortions that are caused by the stressful thought, and think about how you would feel without that thought, by considering:

 - Who would you be without the thought?